biocatiit/website/content/pages/sector/orientation_10.rst

-    comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, national origin; inappropriate use of nudity and/or sexual images in facility spaces; or threatening or stalking facility user, BioCAT staff member, service provider, or other APS user or staff.
+    comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, national origin; inappropriate use of nudity and/or sexual images in facility spaces; or threatening or stalking a facility user, BioCAT staff member, service provider, or other APS user or staff.
 *   Violation of any APS or ANL rules will not be tolerated.